lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 figure out the details later!".
 Some say it works, others say it doesn't.

-I also worked with many people who skip/don't understand/don't care about step
-1. Honestly, I've met too many.
+I also worked with many people who skip/don't understand/don't care about step one.
+Honestly, I've met too many.

 The point is that focusing too much on a specific step doesn't really make you a better programmer.
 I think you can't take these steps in isolation.
 They don't